ESIPFed/LakePy/docs/contributing.md

 Adding a new data source is fairly resource intensive and occurs on our backend.
 Please reach out to us at [jhgearon@iu.edu](mailto:jhgearon@iu.edu) to get started on adding a new data source.

+## STAC Compliancy
+We really want to make LakePy STAC compliant, but it involves attaching spatial locations for every lake.
+This is a work in progress

 We appreciate taking the time to look into how to contribute towards LakePy.